webforj/webforj-docs/docs/components/icon.md

 ## Basics

-Every `Icon` is designed as a Scalable Vector Graphics (SVG) image, which means they can easily scale to any size without losing clarity or quality.
+Every `Icon` is designed as a Scalable Vector Graphics (SVG) image, which means it can easily scale to any size without losing clarity or quality.
 Additionally, `Icon` components are loaded on demand from a content delivery network (CDN), which helps reduce latency and improve overall performance.

 When creating an `Icon`, you'll need to identify a specific pool and the name of the icon itself.